 Then, consider your culture

-Additionally, the supply chain culture must align with leadership direction and the company’s mission/strategy.
+The supply chain culture should align with leadership direction and the company’s mission/strategy.
 When the company’s purpose is clear (mission/strategy), as well as how it fulfills its purpose (leadership direction), building a complementary culture requires less effort.
-We see disconnects surface in the form of events like strikes, unflattering news coverage about workplace issues, and passive aggressive behaviors.
+We see cultural disconnects surface in the form of strikes, unflattering news coverage about workplace issues, and passive aggressive behaviors.
 If the boss says sustainability is a priority and suppliers must meet specific criteria, it is important that the supply chain culture gives priority to sustainability for substantive and sustainable action to occur.
 This means individual needs and values, as well as organizational beliefs and values should be consistent with that direction.

 Then, consider how stuff gets done

-To ensure reliability in sourcing, there should be a system composed of policies, processes, and tools to ensure sourcing is standardized across the supply chain and in how exceptions are handled.
+To ensure reliability in sourcing, there should be a system composed of policies, processes, and tools to ensure sourcing is standardized across the supply chain, to include a standardized "exceptions" process.
 Standardization provides flexibility to either centralize sourcing as a single function or decentralize within the supply chain.
 The value of standardization is in normalized performance.
-This normalization reduces the risk of shifting sourcing oversight to non-sourcing leaders in a decentralized organizational model because foundational performance metrics can continue to be applied.
-Consider the difference between buying clothing online from multiple e-tailers where a standardized experience is unlikely versus purchases from an online marketplace like Amazon, Walmart, or Shopify where supplier performance standards ensure consumers have a fairly consistent experience.
+Consider the difference between buying clothing online from multiple e-tailers where a consistent experience is unlikely versus purchases from an online marketplace like Amazon, Walmart, or Shopify where supplier performance standards ensure consumers have a fairly consistent experience.

 Then, consider how the stuff getting done connects to the broader system

 Supplier sourcing quality is only as good as the requirements received; what’s known about past performance; price competitiveness; and availability.
 Therefore, visibility into how sourcing decisions show up downstream in the supply chain is crucial.
-If a supplier is not being used as intended, that’s important information for sourcing.
-The sourcing team relies on other supply chainfunctions to be communicative and understand how sourcing strategies are developed to improve sourcing decisions.
+If a supplier is not being used as intended, that’s important information for supplier management teams.
+These teams rely on supply chain functions to be communicative to improve sourcing decisions.
 It is truly a team effort, the better the support provided by a node in the supply chain system, the better the system becomes.